w11k/w11k-dropdownToggle/README.md

       </div>
     </div>

-Attribute ```ww-dropdown-toggle``` activates the directive.
+Attribute ```w11k-dropdown-toggle``` activates the directive.
 It can reference an object in the current scope which is used to expose some functions (open, close, toggle, isOpen) to programatically control the dropdown.

 ### Demo